10up/headstartwp/docs/documentation/05-Gutenberg/rendering-blocks-in-react-native.md

 The BlocksRenderer component can also be used to render Gutenberg blocks in React Native, by rendering blocks to native components without using a webview.

 The examples in this section are part of a demo react native expo hosted on the [headless-expo](https://github.com/nicholasio/headless-expo) repo.
-This Demo app uses expo and the headless framework to fetch a page and render Gutenberg blocks as react-native components.
+This Demo app uses expo and the HeadstartWP to fetch a page and render Gutenberg blocks as react-native components.

 All of the code for this demo app lives in [App.js](https://github.com/nicholasio/headless-expo/blob/trunk/App.js).
-Since the demo app is using the data-fetching hooks from the core headless framework package, we first need to wrap the App with the SettingsProvider component.
+Since the demo app is using the data-fetching hooks from the core package, we first need to wrap the App with the SettingsProvider component.

 ```js
 export default function App() {